mzegar/mzegar.github.io/content/projects.md

 - Developed the application using modern C++ practices
 - Created a build system using CMake
 - Wrote extensive testing for the application using the GoogleTest framework
-- Led the eight person group as the "Project Manager"
+- Led an eight-person group as the "Project Manager"

-**[JavaScript Chip8 Emulator](https://github.com/mzegar/Chip8-Preview/blob/master/README.md) JavaScript, Bootstrap (Jan 2019 - Apr 2019)**
-- Played the role of GitHub master and managed the repository for group members
-- Implemented all front-end work for the project (using JavaScript, Bootstrap, HTML)
-- Designed the internal program structure according to Chip8 system specifications

 **Database Interface Java, JavaFX, Spring (Apr 2019)**
 - Setup a Spring server that provides Rest API (CRUD)